Put us to the test

 How a Nomio trial works

-Step 1: Upload your contracts
+Step 1: Give us your contracts

 • Messy/non-standard formats: scanned PDFs, redlined drafts, foreign language documents.